LI ESOL Conference

-"One Size Doesn't Fit All: Multimodal, Multilingual, Multilevel Instruction for ELs" is the theme for this year's Long Island English to Speakers of Other Languages (LI ESOL) Conference, sponsored by the Division of Education at Molloy College.
+"Culturally and Linguistically Responsive and Sustaining Practices: Success for All Learners" is the theme for this year's Long Island English to Speakers of Other Languages (LI ESOL) Conference, sponsored by the School of Education and Human Services at Molloy College.

-This annual conference will be held on March 23, 2019 on the Rockville Centre campus.
-Once again, the conference will feature workshops and panel discussions on the teaching and learning of English language learners (ELLs), Pre-K to Adult.
+This annual conference will be held on February 8, 2020 on the Rockville Centre campus.
+Once again, the conference will feature workshops and panel discussions on the teaching and learning of English learners (ELs), Pre-K to Adult.
 (3.5 CTLEs Offered!)

 Call for Proposals

-New this year!
-Nominations will be accepted in the near future for four LIESOL 2019 awards for the ESOL:
+Nominations will be accepted for four LIESOL 2020 awards for the ESOL: